ctuning/ck-crowdtuning/README.md

 Description
 ===========
 This repository is based on CK machine-learning based autotuning.
-It crowdsources experiments across many machines to build realistic, large and representative training set.
+It crowdsources experiments (using optimization knobs exposed via CK such as OpenCL, compiler flag, CUDA, etc) across many machines while building a realistic, large and representative training set.

+This is a continuation of Grigori Fursin's original postdoctoral proposal for the MILEPOST project in 2005, i.e. crowdsource training of a machine-learning based compiler across any shared computational resource such as mobile phones (supported by the non-profit cTuning foundation since 2008).

 Publications
 ============